pfenninglab/TACIT/README.md

 7. J: step size in predictions matrix
 8. file with columns OCR that contains OCR names and Missing_Trials that specifies how many permulations (K) to do for each OCR (csv file, can make by running `permulationList.py` on output from `compute_perm_pvals_conditional.py` below)
 9. S: random seed to use
-10. name of column in phenotype file with phenotype
-11. path to directory containing `fast_bin_perm.r` (not required if K=0)
+10. path to directory containing `fast_bin_perm.r` (not required if K=0)
+11. name of column in phenotype file with phenotype
+12. (optional) name of column with phenotype that should be treated as a covariate (can be more than one)

 Example (submitted to slurm cluster in sbatch script): Rscript ocr_phylolm_conditional.r Zoonomia_ChrX_lessGC40_241species_30Consensus.tree cortex_ocrs_filtered_named.txt species.txt Zoonomia_phenotypes_12-14-21.csv BrainSizeResidMotorCortexPhylolmPermulationsOut/motorCortex_brainSizeResid_results_round1.csv ${SLURM_ARRAY_TASK_ID} 1000 motorCortex_brainSizeResid_results_modified_peakList.csv 1 Brain.resid